Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 - [X] Submit
 - [X] See username displayed on page
 - [X] Try invalid email → see error message
-- [TODO] FIX THE CASE OF MULTIPLE USERNAMES FOR ONE EMAIL ACCOUNT, RN IT 500 SERVER ERRORS WHICH IS FAIR.
+- [DONE] FIX THE CASE OF MULTIPLE USERNAMES FOR ONE EMAIL ACCOUNT, RN IT 500 SERVER ERRORS WHICH IS FAIR.

 ---